BrunoBoehm/code-notes/ruby.md

 ```

 ## Arrays
-An array is like a basket––it is a container for a collection of data.
+An array is like a basket: it is a container for a collection of data.
 An array is like a _list_ but in code form.
-Arrays can contain any data types in any combination––strings, integers, other arrays, hashes, etc.
+Arrays can contain any data types in any combination: strings, integers, other arrays, hashes, etc.
 All about the [arrays](https://docs.ruby-lang.org/en/2.0.0/Array.html)

 ```ruby